Application for Insurance

 Term insurance which can be renewed at the end of the term, at the option of the policyowner and without evidence of insurability, for a limited number of successive terms.
 The rates generally increase at each renewal as the age of the insured increases.

 Also known as return of premium term life insurance, this is term life insurance for a period of time where one receives a guaranteed return of premiums paid if you keep the policy for the term period.
 For example, 20 year return of premium term would guarantee a return of premium paid after you paid 20 years of premium.
 Most of these policies also give a partial return of premium if you keep the policy for a great part of the years.
-For more information on return of premium life insurance, click here.

 Life insurance that pays the benefit after two people die.
 See survivorship life insurance in this glossary.